Beef Cattle Rules & Regulations

 IMPORTANT DATES AND REMINDERS

-Entry Fee:$70 per entry, $75 per cow / calf entry
+Entry Fee:$85 per entry, $90 per cow / calf entry

 Move Out:

-Please refer to breed specific competition books.
+Refer to breed specific competition book

 IMPORTANT NOTES TO REMEMBER: